weilingx46/workshop-ws-5-8-aws/README.md

 In the top right click on your account name and then on My Security Credentials.
 ![](/img/securityCredentials.png)

-:thought_balloon: Normally you'd want to get started with IAM users for security reasons, but since this is a quick workshop and we will be canceling our AWS account just click on Continue to Security Credentials.
+:thought_balloon: Normally you wouldd want to get started with IAM users for security reasons, but since this is a quick workshop and we will be canceling our AWS account just click on Continue to Security Credentials.

 Expand the Access keys tab and click on Create New Access Key.
 Hold on to the **access key** and **secret key**.
 ![](/img/securityKeys.png)

-Run
-`aws configure`
+Run `aws configure`.

 On the command line, enter your access key and secret key as they come up.

 ```
 AWS Access Key Id = INSERT-YOUR-ACCESS-KEY
 AWS Secret Key = INSERT-YOUR-SECRET-KEY
 Default Region name = us-east-2
 ```

 Note that we are working in *us-east-2* as our region!
 Also do not worry about the Default Output Format, just hit enter!

 ### Download Claudia.js
 :thought_balloon: Claudia.js is a nice package that allows us to treat infrastructure as code.
 It lets us take any function we write and upload it as a Lambda function.
 We could do this manually on AWS, by clicking around through a bunch of menus, but that wouldn't be very ~software engineer~ of us.